NI - IN

 The project

-The United Nations has formulated 17 Sustainable Development Goals (SDGs) to ensure global sustainable development at the economic, social and ecological levels.
-Digitization poses new challenges to the achievement of these goals, but can also open up new opportunities due to its transformational character.
-However, conflicts and synergies between the SDGs in general and in relation to digitization in particular have hardly been explored.
-This is where the project group comes in and aims - using innovative approaches such as Collaboration Engineering and Citizen Science - to identify digitization-related conflicts of objectives and synergies between SDGs, to discuss them in a transdisciplinary manner and to develop approaches to solutions.
+The United Nations has formulated 17 Sustainable Development Goals (SDGs) to ensure sustainable development on an economic, social and ecological level worldwide.
+Digitalization poses new challenges to the achievement of these goals, but can also open up new opportunities due to its transformational nature.
+However, conflicts and synergies between the SDGs in general and in relation to digitalization in particular have hardly been researched.
+This is where the project group comes in and aims - using innovative approaches such as collaboration engineering and citizen science - to identify digitalization-related conflicts of objectives and synergies between SDGs, discuss them in a transdisciplinary manner and develop possible solutions.
 The focus here is on SDGs 4 (education for all), 10 (fewer inequalities) and 12 (sustainable consumption and production).

 Further information on the project: zevedi.de/themen/nachhaltige-intelligenz-intelligente-nachhaltigkeit/